kyletaylor-IMPACT/Data_Specialist_Takehome_oPT/README.md

 ## Assumptions

 - Population size and composition remain constant (per instructions).
-- Internal displacement has occurred.
+- Internal displacement has not occurred.
 - No survey weights available; analysis is **unweighted**.
 - Composite indicators are correct (per instructions).